310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% img /img/es/scoutstory/comicworld/kanataorigcg.jpg %}

 {% bubble Kanata %}
-no, no~ a hero would never turn his eyes away.
+no, no~ a hero would never turn his [eyes] away.

-i am also part of ryuseitai, so i will save as much as i can.
+i am also a member of ryuseitai, so i will [save] as much as i can.

-it is only for selfish reasons, though. both kaoru and chiaki will surely praise me for it.

-and i… will be satisfied with just that.
+it is only for selfish reasons, though. both kaoru and chiaki will surely praise me for it. and i… will be [satisfied] with just that.
 {% endbubble %}

 <div class="msr-location">